testleaftrainings/Playwright-JS-Jul-24/day15/README.md

 | **Abstraction**   | Hides complex implementation details, exposing only the necessary parts  | Abstract classes and methods                                                               | Simplifies interaction with complex systems          |
 | **Inheritance**   | Enables a new class to inherit properties and methods from an existing class | `extends` keyword to create a subclass                                                     | Facilitates code reuse and hierarchical classification|

----

-This expanded README now covers the key OOP principles in TypeScript with examples and a comparison table to help differentiate between the concepts.